XinChenQC/nvidia-genmol-uv/README.md

 * **Superstructure Generation** – Generate a full molecule given a partial structure
 * **Linker Design (1-step)** – Link two fragments without intermediate mixing

----

-Let me know if you'd like a minimal version or want to add sections like citations, license, or references.

 ## Wrapper License

 This wrapper (outside genmol), built on NVIDIA code, is licensed under the MIT License.